Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 Fortunately, like taking surfing lessons in a banana suit, we're told exactly where the food sits on the board.
 So how do we _use_ that knowledge to make our Snake actually eat it?

-Because the first step of solving any programming problem is knowing what to Google (or what to type into SlitherGPT), the domain of problem we're talking about is called "path finding", or "pathing" for short.
+Because the first step of solving any programming problem is knowing what to Google (or what to ask Slither-GPT), the domain of problem we're talking about is called "path finding".

 We're going to use a variant of Dijkstra's algorithm for this, called A*.
 It's called that because [computer scientists] are *famously* good at naming things.

 What makes A-star a little more complicated than flood filling is all the terminology and bookkeeping it uses, so let's start there:

 - As we go, we'll be "scoring" spaces.
-Score is an abstract term here, but it really means "how hard is it to get to this space from where we started"?
+Score is an abstract term here, but it really means "how hard is it to get to or from this space"?
 We're only really worried about distance right now: each space we have to move is 1 more "point" in the score.
-- The first step of that is to use a "heuristic function", [math-hippie-]speak for "we're going to guess".
+- The first step of that is to use a "heuristic function", mathematician-speak for "we're going to guess".
-- We'll keep track of the best-known score: called[ G be]cause [mathematicians] are secretly jealous of the English department and all their fancy-pants _letters_ and stuff.
-We'll keep track of this "G score" for every space on the grid—Or, if you both remember and prefer the technically correct names, nodes in our graph—along with the _previous_ space we used to accomplish that score.
+- We'll keep track of the best-known score—called G for some reason—for every space on the grid—Or, if you both remember and prefer the technically correct names, nodes in our graph—along with the _previous_ space we used to accomplish that score.
-- Finally the "open set" is a [priority queue] of all the spaces we're actually interested in.
-As we go along, we want to consider the _next, lowest_ score; the next space that we think would be the easiest to get to from where we started.
-We'll [add ]
+- Finally the "open set" is a priority queue of all the spaces we're still interested in.
+As we go along, we want to consider the _next, lowest_ score; the next space from which we think it would be the easiest to get to the exit.

 👏🏻👏🏻👏🏻

-The algorithm, then, much like some thrilling trip to the DMV, comes down to filling out these forms.
+The algorithm, then, like buying your very own Barbie Dream House, comes down to filling out all these forms.

 [Coding:]

 - At every step, we want to look at the lowest-scored space in our open set.
-- If that space is the space we're looking to path to, we can build that path out of those "previous spaces".
+- If that space is the space we're looking to path to, we're done!
+Build that path out of those "previous spaces", and get outta here.
 - If it's _not_ our goal, we need to open up Pathfinding NextDoor and ask it about its neighbors.
-- We score the journey from our current space to the neighbor, add that to the current space's score, and see if that's an improvement over our previous best.
+- We score the journey from our current space to each neighbor, add that to the current space's score, and see if that's an improvement over our previous best.
 - If it isn't throw it out.
 We already have a better route to that space.
 - If it _is_ an improvement, add it to our G scores, and update that map of "previous" spaces.
-- We continue this until there are no spaces left to consider, by which point we will have our route.
+- We continue this until there are no spaces left to consider, by which point we will have our route or it's unreachable.

 👏🏻👏🏻👏🏻